amirhosseinyavari021/CCG/README.md

 ## 🌐 Community & Support

-CMDGEN has been featured, reviewed, or supported by several platforms and communities.
+AY-CMDGEN has been featured, reviewed, or supported by several platforms and communities.
 Here are some of them:

-- 🔗 [**TheGeeks.ir**](https://thegeeks.ir/amirhosseinyavari021/AY-CMDGEN) — A Persian tech community that highlighted CMDGEN as a powerful AI-powered CLI tool for developers.
 - 🌐 [**cmdgen.onrender.com**](https://cmdgen.onrender.com) — Official web interface for CMDGEN, allowing instant access without installation.
 - 📦 [**npm Package**](https://www.npmjs.com/package/@amirhosseinyavari/ay-cmdgen) — Published on npm for easy global installation via Node.js.
 - 📚 [**Libraries.io**](https://libraries.io/npm/@amirhosseinyavari/ay-cmdgen) — Listed as an open-source CLI tool with MIT/Apache licenses.

+- 🌐 [**Dev.to Article**](https://dev.to/amirhosseinyavari/ay-cmdgen-the-only-ai-cli-tool-you-need-no-api-key-required-just-start-coding-27k3) — A detailed guide on using CMDGEN.
+- 🌐 [**Hashnode Article**](https://ay-cmdgen.hashnode.dev/ay-cmdgen-the-only-ai-cli-tool-you-need-no-api-key-required-just-start-coding) — Another comprehensive article on the tool.

+- 🔗 [**TheGeeks.ir**](https://thegeeks.ir/amirhosseinyavari021/AY-CMDGEN) — A Persian tech community that highlighted CMDGEN as a powerful AI-powered CLI tool for developers.
 ---

 ## 🖼️ Screenshots & Demos